These Soft Peanut Butter Cookies are crispy on the outer edges and chewy inside with a strong peanut butter flavor.

-Peanut Butter Cookies make me reminiscing my childhood.
-I have always loved Peanut Butter Cookies as long as I can remember and they will always be one of my favorites.
-Peanut Butter Cookies in my memory was crunchy, sweet, and savory.
-However, this recipe calls for soft and chewy cookies with slightly crispy around the outer edge, which is perfect for me due to my throat condition.
-The simple combination of sweet and savory of peanut butter incorporated into a buttery dough really distinguish the Peanut Butter Cookies from other cookies.
+Soft Peanut Butter Cookies make me reminiscing my childhood.
+I have always loved these cookies for as long as I can remember and they will always be one of my favorites.
+The cookies in my memory were crunchy, sweet, and savory.
+However, this recipe calls for soft and chewy cookies with slightly crispy around the outer edge.
+The simple combination of sweet and savory peanut butter incorporated into a buttery dough really distinguishes the Soft Peanut Butter Cookies from other cookies.
 Dunking the cookies into cold milk is one classic combo to make them taste even better.

 Tips on Making Soft Peanut Butter Cookies